 Well, as the name quite rightly suggests, third wave coffee represents that third identifiable and major coffee movement to come along.
 The first wave having come about all the way back at the time when coffee first hit the mainstream.
 Both in the US and UK alike, coffee came out of nowhere a few generations back to suddenly become the drink of choice for tens of millions of everyday consumers.
 So much so that it eventually overtook tea in Great Britain of all places.
 Once unthinkable, but it went and happened!

-As for the second wave, this was when the world (or at least the West) started getting into the idea of premium coffee and coffee culture for the first time.
+As for the second wave, this was when the world (or at least the West) started getting into the idea of speciality coffee and coffee culture for the first time.
 Entrepreneurs and large corporations alike realised they could make a fortune by capitalising on the public’s love for coffee, by providing them with a choice of products, often of poor quality despite their claims to the contrary, and still selling them (with the help of fancy marketing gimmicks) at an inflated price that only true specialty coffee should command.
 A variety of basic coffee types were introduced and became the norm – espresso, mocha, cappuccino etc. – the kinds of coffees most hadn’t yet heard of.
 Or at least, associated with far-off cafes in sophisticated French and Italian eateries.
-Slowly but surely, European coffee culture started to creep into nations where it had previously been a foreign concept.
+Slowly but surely, European speciality coffee culture started to creep into nations where it had previously been a foreign concept.

 Today, we’re well and truly into the third wave coffee movement.
 Third wave coffee is essentially just an alternative term for specialty coffee, which is defined by coffee which scores 80 points or above on a 100-point scale.
 Only coffees with excellent aroma and flavor, and little to no defects, can reach such high grades.
 This is certainly not the case of the coffee grown or produced en-masse by the bigger brands.
 Just as is the case with craft beer, it’s about creating smaller, often limited batches with completely unique characteristics.
-The kind of coffee you sip and savor, rather than guzzling down habitually at the office.
+The kind of arabica coffee you sip and savor, rather than guzzling down habitually at the office.

 So is third wave coffee the new standard that’s here to stay?
 Chances are we’ll see a fourth wave of some sort eventually.
 But for the time being, the third wave coffee movement only seems to be getting stronger across most of the world.